 Four centuries later, the world of today, is witnessing warfare’s regression back to, or at least adoption of characteristic of wars from before first generation, before the rise of states, before the Thirty Years War.
 This kind of warfare is now called fourth generation warfare (4GW), which is a reversal of the direction of warfare from hyper-organization to disorganization, from centralization to decentralization, and from interstate to intrastate, cultural, or ideological.
 There has been enough of a regression that we can no longer say with certainty that the Thirty Years’ War was the end of religious wars, or war between peoples.

 Of course, there have been wars in the past that have employed hallmark tactics and strategies of 4GW.
 The Spanish partisans of the Peninsular War hounded Napoleon’s formidable, but inflexible army, and gave birth to the term “guerrilla.”
-However, 4GW is significant not for its novelty, but rather for its increasing prevalence in contemporary warfare.
+However, 4GW is significant not for its novelty, but rather for its increasing prevalence.